jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 > We need to fix an instance type for testing; for the time being, we choose to let both keys and values be integers. `Integer` is usually an acceptably good choice as an instance for testing polymorphic properties, although we will return to this choice later.

-Strictly speaking this would not necessary for _jqwik_ since the framework can randomly choose any type that's compatible with the generic type definition.
-To be closer to the original version I went with `Integer` as well.
+Strictly speaking this would not be necessary for _jqwik_ since the framework can randomly choose any type that's compatible with the generic type definition.
+To be closer to the original version I went with `Integer` nonetheless.

 > ## 4 Approaches to Writing Properties
 > ### 4.1 Validity Testing